Virtuouz/vellum/readme.md

     - Nested navigation powered by 11ty Navigation.
     - Responsive tables using `<table-saw>`.
     - Internal linking via file paths (InputPath to Url 11ty plugin)
+    - Quickly add a change log with the `changelog` component.

 ## Quick Start
 Navigate to the Site data file, labeled `Vellum` in the CloudCannon UI.
 Update the information there to match your organization or personal project.